rust-lang/reference/src/expressions/operator-expr.md

 them on primitive types and which traits are used to overload these operators for other types.
 Remember that signed integers are always represented using two's complement.
-The operands of all of these operators are evaluated in rvalue context so are moved or copied.
+The operands of all of these operators are evaluated in [value expression context][value expression] so are moved or copied.

 | Symbol | Integer     | `bool`      | Floating Point | Overloading Trait  |
 |--------|-------------|-------------|----------------|--------------------|